Hung Fook Tong

-Hung Fook Tong (鴻福堂 (hung4 fuk1 tong4, Hóngfú Táng)) is a chain of herbal tea shops based in Hong Kong, specializing in Chinese Chinese herb teas, soups, healthy food and guilinggao.
+Hung Fook Tong (鴻福堂 (hung4 fuk1 tong4, Hóngfú Táng)) is a chain of herbal tea shops based in Hong Kong, specializing in Chinese herb teas, soups, healthy food and guilinggao.
 In 2015, Hung Fook Tong had a market share of 37.5% in Hong Kong's wellness drink market.
 The chain was founded in 1986 by Tse Po-tat, Kwan Wang-yung and Wong Pui-chu, and has been publicly traded on the Hong Kong Stock Exchange since 23 June 2014.